DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-09-Were_offering_protection.md

 "I'll think about it," Jason said.

 "You do that."
 Reeves stepped back, already turning.
-"Call within forty-eight hours.
-After that, the offer expires and we move to observation-only protocols."
+"The offer expires in two days.
+If we don't hear from you by then, we move to observation-only protocols."

 He walked away, merging into the lunch crowd like he'd never been there.